solderspot/NavBot/README.md

 ##The Snapshots

-The project is broken up into subfolders contain snapshots of the development with accompainging documentation.
+The project is broken up into subfolders containing snapshots of the development with accompainging documentation.

 Current snapshots are: